Hunting Regulations for Youth

 The holder of a valid Resident Youth Wildlife Certificate may purchase a Youth White-tailed Deer Licence and a Youth Mule

 Deer Licence.
-This person may also purchase an Antlerless Mule Deer Special Licence available through a draw.
+This person may also purchase an Antlerless Mule Deer Special Licence available through a draw (beginning in 2026 for 10 and 11 year olds).

 -